Branda0/pokedex/README.md

    ```

-4. You should now have your two server running
+4. You should now have your two servers running

    Front should be running on : http://127.0.0.1:5173/